 He has led and directed many different large and small scale projects with schools and community groups across South Wales.
 Since 2005 he has been working from his own purpose built studio.

-Recently Alastair received an Arts Council of Wales Research and Development grant to explore, in collaboration with Simon Kilshaw at UWTSD Swansea College of Art, the use of interactive audio in tapestry weaving.
+In 2018 Alastair received an Arts Council of Wales Research and Development grant to explore, in collaboration with Simon Kilshaw at UWTSD Swansea College of Art, the use of interactive audio in tapestry weaving.
 His latest work includes a background soundscape and light sensors that trigger extra elements of environmental sound.
-This tapestry can currently be seen as part of the British Tapestry Group exhibition "Sound and Weave" at The Stables Gallery, Orleans House, Riverside, Twickenham, TW1 3DJ.
-Map
+This tapestry was included in the British Tapestry Group exhibition "Sound and Weave" which toured to Scotland, England and Wales.

-A video of this tapestry, titled "INTERCONNECTION" can be seen here.
+A video of this tapestry, titled "INTERCONNECTION" and other new sound and weave work can be seen here.